 Not only are food bars convenient for you as the host (you don’t have to worry about who wants what, or who doesn’t want what!) but the kids will have fun making up their own plate, snack or drink.
 Make a food station with plenty of choices and you’ll have the kids lining up for more.

-Here’s our top 8 food bars we recommend for your next sleepover experience:-
+Here are our top 8 food bar Ideas we recommend for your next sleepover experience:-

 1. Build Your Own Burger Bar